seanredmond/jekyll-ddg-search/README.md

-# DuckDuckGo Embed Search for Jekyll
+# DuckDuckGo Embeded Search for Jekyll

 Add DuckDuckGo search to your Jekyll site.